jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Make the Contact padding the same as the About
 - Add shadow to all interactable elements
 - Maybe we want to reduce the font size on small devices?
+- Make tell me more more down on higher height screens (test on iiyama monitor, it looks too high)

 DONE: